1996 United States presidential election in Georgia

 The 1996 United States presidential election in Georgia took place on November 5, 1996, as part of the 1996 United States presidential election.
-Voters chose 13 representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose 13 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Georgia was won by Senator Bob Dole (R-KS) by a narrow 1.2% margin.
-The Peach State was the third-closest contest that year with only Kentucky and Nevada being closer.
-Dole's victory was possible due to the declining support for Democrats in Georgia and many other Southeastern States, though the Democratic Party in Georgia would remain a significant institution until the early 2000s.
-Billionaire businessman Ross Perot (Ref-TX), who had unsuccessfully run for president as an Independent in the previous election, won 6.4% of the popular vote in the Peach state, a significant total for a third-party candidate.
-Until the 2020 election (which Democrats won), this was the last time that a Democratic presidential nominee finished within 2% of the Republican candidate; this was also the last time any third-party candidate has won more than 5% of the popular vote in Georgia.
+Georgia was the third-closest contest that year, with only Kentucky and Nevada being closer, as well as Dole's closest race.
+Dole's victory was possible due to the declining support for Democrats in Georgia and many other Southeastern States, though the Democratic Party in Georgia would remain dominant at the state level until the early 2000s.
+Billionaire businessman Ross Perot (Ref-TX), who had unsuccessfully run for president as an Independent in the previous election, won 6.4% of the popular vote in Georgia, a significant total for a third-party candidate.
+Until the 2020 election (which Democrats won), this was the last time that a Democratic presidential nominee finished within 2% of the Republican candidate; this was also the last time any third-party candidate had won more than 5% of the popular vote in Georgia.

 During the concurrent U.S. Senate election in Georgia, Secretary of State of Georgia Max Cleland (D) narrowly defeated businessman Guy Millner (R) 48.87% to 47.54% to win election to the seat that Incumbent Senator Sam Nunn (D) left open to retire.
 In addition, incumbent U.S. Representatives Sanford Bishop (D-GA-2), Saxby Chambliss (R-GA-8), and Charlie Norwood (R-GA-10) all received strong challenges that year during the House elections but were nonetheless re-elected.

 Georgia weighed in for this election as 10 points more Republican than the national average.
 As of the 2024 presidential election, this is the last election in which Wheeler, Butts, Heard, Polk, Long, Hart, Chattooga, Elbert, Treutlen, Decatur, Screven, Wilkes, Greene, Dodge, Clinch, Crawford, Lanier, Miller, Brooks, Taylor, Turner, Wilcox, Cook, Marion, Jenkins, Atkinson, Berrien, Lamar, Crisp, Emanuel, Pulaski, Schley, Grady, Irwin, Johnson, Seminole, Putnam, Montgomery, Jasper, and Ben Hill counties voted for a Democratic presidential candidate.

 Georgia was one of three states won by Clinton in 1992 that Bob Dole was able to flip, the others being Montana and Colorado.

-Dole's victory was the first of six consecutive Republican victories in the state, as Georgia would not vote Democratic again until Joe Biden narrowly won the state in 2020.
-It has since become a swing state.
-This is the last election in which Georgia would vote differently from Arizona as both had Republican winning streaks from 2000 to 2016 before both flipping to Biden in 2020.
+This is the last election in which Georgia would vote differently from Arizona, as both had Republican winning streaks from 2000 to 2016, with both states flipping simultaneously in 2020 and 2024.

-This was the first election since 1980 that Georgia backed the losing candidate and the first since 1964 that it backed the losing Republican nominee.